 How to select the right arborist

 At a bare minimum someone on site needs a Certificate II in arboriculture.
 Preferably the climber.

 This will give them the base skills in correct chainsaw use and safety as well as single rope technique (SRT) for scaling a tree with a rope and harness.

 Other learned skills include:

 – Risk and hazard assessment

-– Safely dismantling and removing a tree
+– Safely dismantling and removing a tree in confined spaces

 – Cross cutting techniques for tree logging

 Note: Athough we cite Certificate II is a minimum, Certificate III is preferred as it teaches many higher skills need to perform larger and more dangerous tree removals.

 Why?
 So you can see how long they have been running their tree lopping business in Melbourne.